European Foundation

 Views and reactions

 Employer organisations (Chamber of Commerce and Industry of Slovenia – GZS, Association of Employers Slovenia - ZDS, Slovenian Chamber of Commerce – TZS, Chamber of Craft and Small Businesses of Slovenia – OZS, Association of Employers in Craft and Small Business of Slovenia - ZDOPS) campaign for a general energy price cap on the European level.
-While the maximum price of electricity and natural gas so far applies only to households and small businesses, employer organisations campaign to be extended to all companies notwithstanding their size.
+While the support for electricity and natural gas only applies to households and small businesses, employer organisations are campaigning to extend the measure to all companies notwithstanding their size.

 No views are available from trade unions.